BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Background

 \subsection{Formulation of RL Problems as BAMDPs}

-We formulate RL problems as BAMDPs, in which the optimal policy is the Bayes-optimal RL algorithm for the problem.
+We formulate RL problems as BAMDPs, for which RL algorithms are policies.
+We use overlines, e.g., $\Me$, to denote the BAMDP version of any object.
 Our conventions are inspired by \citet{zintgraf2019varibad} and \citet{guez2012efficient}.

-For clarity of exposition, we assume all possible MDPs in $p(M)$ share the same $\mathcal{S},\mathcal{A},\gamma$, so only $R,T,T_0$ are initially uncertain.\footnote{This formulation can be extended to POMDPs and for distributions over $\mathcal{S},\mathcal{A},\gamma$ without any conceptual changes---the agent receives observations $o_t$, and expectations are calculated over additional variables as needed.} $\podist$ is the posterior after updating $\pdist$ on the evidence in history $h_t \eq s_0a_0r_1s_1...a_{t-1}r_ts_t$ using Bayes' rule, i.e., $\podist \propto p(h_t|M)\pdist$.
-We use overlines, e.g., $\Me$, to denote the BAMDP version of any object.
+RL algorithms learn to maximize return in an MDP by repeatedly updating an internal state (e.g., a Q-function estimate) while selecting actions and receiving observations.
+We denote them by $\alg: \mathcal{S} \times \mathcal{H} \rightarrow \mathcal{A}$, where $\mathcal{H}$ is the set of histories $h_t$ that are realizable, i.e., occur with non-zero probability for some action sequence~\citep{abel2024definition}.
+RL algorithms typically maintain a lossy memory of $h_t$, but it is a sufficient statistic for internal state, encapsulating all information $\alg$ might use to choose actions.
+We measure the performance of $\alg$ in MDP $M$ by its expected return \textit{while learning}: $\mathcal{J}_M(\alg)=\mathbb{E}_{M,\alg}[\sum_{t=0}^{\infty}\gamma^t R(s_t,a_t)]$.\footnote{We can convert settings with episodic environments or train/test regimes to this form by augmenting the state space, e.g., by adding within-episode step indices or train/test indicators.} A Bayes-optimal RL algorithm maximizes expected performance in MDPs sampled from prior $\pdist$, i.e., $\mathcal{J}(\alg)=\mathbb{E}_{\pdist}[\mathcal{J}_M(\alg)]$ \citep{singh2009rewards}.
+The prior represents the domain, i.e., the distribution of MDPs that the agent will encounter (e.g., MiniGrid mazes~\citep{MinigridMiniworld23} or Atari games).
+For clarity of exposition, we assume all MDPs possible under $p(M)$ share the same $\mathcal{S},\mathcal{A},\gamma$, so only $R,T,T_0$ are initially uncertain.\footnote{This formulation can be extended to POMDPs and for distributions over $\mathcal{S},\mathcal{A},\gamma$ without any conceptual changes---the agent receives observations $o_t$, and expectations are taken over additional variables as needed.} We use $\podist$ to denote the posterior after updating $\pdist$ on the evidence in history $h_t$, i.e., $\podist \propto p(h_t|M)\pdist$.